GuyOnWifi/neural-net/README.md

 \frac{\partial a}{\partial b} = \frac{\partial a}{\partial z} \cdot \frac{\partial z}{\partial b}
 $$

-And to continue back propogation through layers, it's important to calculate the derivative of the previous layer's activation with respect to the current layer.
+And to continue back propagation through layers, it's important to calculate the derivative of the previous layer's activation with respect to the current layer.

 $$
 \frac{\partial a}{\partial a_{\text{prev}}} = \frac{\partial a}{\partial z} \cdot \frac{\partial z}{\partial a_{\text{prev}}}
 $$

-When we backpropogate, what we're essentially doing is
+When we backpropagate, what we're essentially doing is
 1. Find the sensitivity of the last layer's activations to the cost function
 2. Repeat for all layers:
     1. Use the activation sensitivity, and compute the weight and bias gradients
-    2. Find the sensitvity to last layer's activation
+    2. Find the sensitivity to last layer's activation
     3. Pass in that value as the next layers activation sensitivity
 3. Update the weights and biases based on their gradients, multiplied by learn rate